-"I look for a compelling story and a challenging creative experience," says Steven Okazaki whose film subjects range from heroin addiction to dairy princesses to Hiroshima.
-He is the recipient of numerous honors, including an Academy Award®, four Academy Award® nominations, a Primetime Emmy, the George Foster Peabody Award, the Plus CameraImage "Outstanding Achievement Award," and the City of Hiroshima's "Honorary Citizen Award."
+Steven Okazaki's films explore a range of subjects -- from drug addiction to nuclear war, from Tokyo pop culture to the Minnesota State Fair.
+He is the recipient of numerous honors, including an Academy Award®, four Academy Award® nominations, a Primetime Emmy, the George Foster Peabody Award, the Camerimage "Outstanding Achievement Award," and the City of Hiroshima's "Honorary Citizen Award."
 His films, produced for HBO, PBS and NHK, are explorations of the extraordinary lives of ordinary people caught up in dramatic historical events and troubling social issues.

-Steven started in children's programming in 1976, directing dramatic and documentary shorts for Churchill Films in Los Angeles.
-In 1982, he made his first documentary feature, SURVIVORS, produced for WGBH Boston's World and broadcast nationally on PBS.
-In 1985, he received his first Academy Award® nomination for UNFINISHED BUSINESS, the story of three Japanese Americans who challenged the incarceration of their people.
+Steven got his start in children's programming in 1976, directing dramatic and documentary shorts for Churchill Films in Los Angeles.
+In 1982, he made his first feature documentary, SURVIVORS, produced for WGBH Boston's World and broadcast nationally on PBS.
+In 1986, he received his first Academy Award® nomination for UNFINISHED BUSINESS, the story of three Japanese Americans who challenged the incarceration of their people.
 Studs Terkel called it "a powerful warning that hysteria, bigotry and moral cowardice demean us all."